The city of Turin is rich in artistic and architectural beauty with important historical monuments to see on every corner.

 There are many beautiful squares in Turin, full of monuments and interesting places to explore.
 The prettiest of the many squares is Piazza San Carlo, otherwise known by Turin residents as ''the living room of Turin''.
 In the centre of the piazza stands a statue of Emanuele Filiberto, and on the edge of the square are two beautiful Baroque churches - the Church of Santa Cristina and the Church of San Carlo.
 You need to watch your step in the square!
 You may step on a bronze bull.
 Italians are very superstitious and it is said that if you step on a bull's testicles willingly, it will bring you good luck.

 The city is interspersed with architectural curiosities, such as the Turin Galleries.
-They serve as passages between buildings and their ceilings are entirely covered in glass, through which the sun's rays penetrate, illuminating the interiors of the galleries.
+They serve as passages between buildings and their ceilings are entirely covered with glass, through which the sun's rays penetrate, illuminating the interiors of the galleries.
 Altogether there are three such galleries - Galeria Umberto I, Galeria San Federico, Galeria Subalpina.
 Inside there are various cafes and restaurants where you can go for a good espresso or some dessert.
 I definitely recommend going to the galleries, whose interiors are architecturally rich and will leave you with a strong feeling.

 In addition to the galleries, there are many other interesting oddities in Turin.
 For example, as you take the metro from one monument to another, notice that it is a driverless metro.
 The Turin metro was the first metro in Italy to be operated without a human presence.